What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 ## Can I Include

-Of course you don’t have to memorize all types of content but sometimes you should look there when you are not sure or something is broken.
+Of course you don’t have to memorize all types of content but sometimes you should look there when you are not sure whether something is broken.

 By analogy with [Can I Use](https://caniuse.com/), the [Can Include](https://caninclude.glitch.me/) tool has been developed that can help us with this.